codeforequity-at/botium-connector-whatsapp/README.md

 __Important: The Botium Whatsapp Business API emulator has to be running when Botium is started.
 Otherwise, Botium scripts will fail to receive any input or output messages from your chatbot!__

+## Running the Samples

+The folder _samples/iambotium_ is an example for a simple Whatsapp Webhook chatbot - it is connected to a **I Am Botium** chatbot endpoint doing some simple smalltalk.
+Start the webhook:

+    > cd samples/iambotium && npm install && npm start

+Afterwards, start the Botium Whatsapp Business API emulator:

+    > botium-waproxy-cli start

+And finally, you can find the Botium test project in _samples/simple_, to run a simple test case

+    > cd samples/simple && npm install && npm test

 ## Supported Capabilities

 Set the capability __CONTAINERMODE__ to __whatsapp__ to activate this connector.